About Wafa Ghnaim

 Photographer: Ashraf Hussein, 2024

-Wafa is the author of Tatreez & Tea: Embroidery and Storytelling in the Palestinian Diaspora (2016; 2018), THOBNA (2023), Tatreez Companion (2024), and Tatreez Beauty: A Coloring Book (2024), with research published by the Metropolitan Museum of Art, the Art Institute of Chicago, the National Gallery of Singapore, the Institute for Palestine Studies, and more.
-She was the first Palestinian and Syrian embroidery instructor for the Smithsonian (2017–2021) and served as a Research Fellow at the Metropolitan Museum of Art in the Antonio Ratti Textile Center and Reference Library, as well as a Research Scholar in the Department of Ancient West Asian Art (2023–2024).
+She is the author of Tatreez & Tea: Embroidery and Storytelling in the Palestinian Diaspora (2016; 2018), THOBNA (2023), Tatreez Companion (2024), and Tatreez Beauty: A Coloring Book (2024), with research published by the Metropolitan Museum of Art, the Art Institute of Chicago, the National Gallery of Singapore, and more.
+She was the first instructor for the Smithsonian (2017–2021) to teach Syrian and Palestinian embroidery, and in 2021 Vogue named her and her mother “the world’s leading guardians of tatreez.”
+Most recently, she was a Chester Dale Senior Interdisciplinary Research Fellow at the Metropolitan Museum of Art in the Antonio Ratti Textile Center, as well as a Research Scholar in the Department of Ancient West Asian Art (2023–2024).
+In 2025 she served as a contributing designer for the Victoria & Albert Museum’s Thread Memory: Embroidery from Palestine, curated by Rachel Dedman.